Published on December 1, 2021

 Even if you are looking forward to seasonal get-togethers, it’s hard to be cheerful when you are anxious and worried about how much more weight you’re going to gain from all the unhealthy meals and treats and alcohol that will be offered at all the holiday celebrations and on display in the work place and elsewhere.

-Many people who are overweight or obese suffer with depression.
 I’ve been asked numerous times for my opinion: “What comes first—depression or obesity?”

 "What comes first depression or obesity?"
 Click To Tweet